emolden/weekend-movie-sagas/README.md

 ## Description
 _Duration: 10 hours_

-I was given a repository that rendered movie titles and their poster on the dom.
+I was given a repository that rendered movie titles and their poster on the DOM.
 I was tasked with getting details about a specific movie when the poster was clicked.
 I needed to:
 - load the movie details on a new page.
 - make a GET request to the server and database for to receive the details for a specific movie id.
 - refactor the data from the database to render the movie title, poster, description, and all the genres associated.